Fleshgrinder/melaniegruber.de/README.md

 ### Deployment
 [Software deployment](https://en.wikipedia.org/wiki/Software_deployment) refers to *making the software available* and is the final step to get everything online.
-Be sure that you followed the instructions in [Install](#install) and then double-click the `deploy.bat` file on Windows or execute the `deploy.sh` script on Unix systems.
+Be sure that you followed the instructions in [Install](#install) and then execute `gulp --dist` to compile everything.
+Upload to the server has to happen manually (or pull from Bitbucket and compile on the server).

 ## License
 ### Third-Party Content